Aperiodicity, rotational tiling spaces and topological space groups: Homotopy groups

 in which each five term row is exact. \end{corollary}

 Using similar techniques and considering the fibration $\Om_t \to \Om_{G_\pm} \to B G_\pm$, we also have an exact sequence

 for a general aperiodic pattern.

-Thus the space group will be an extension of $\ul \pi_1(\Om_t)$ by the point group precisely when the appropriate $\partial$ map in the above $5$-term exact sequences is the trivial map; similarly for orientation preserving and $\Om_r$ cover cases.
+Thus the space group will be an extension of $\il \pi_1(\Om_t,T)$ by the point group precisely when the appropriate $\partial$ map in the above $5$-term exact sequences is the trivial map; similarly for orientation preserving and $\Om_r$ cover cases.
 Certainly this will hold when, for example, the $L_1$-invariant for $\Om_t$ is trivial.

 \begin{example} By \cite{GaHuKe13} the translational hull $\Om_t$ of a rational projection method tiling in $\R^d$ is \emph{stable}, in the sense \cite{MarSeg82}, i.e., that it is shape equivalent to a finite CW complex.
-Thus the $L_1$-invariant of $\Om_t$ is trivial and we have short exact sequences
+Thus the $L_1$-invariant of $\Om_t$ is trivial and we have extensions

 \end{example}

 When a translate of $T$ realises the whole point group as its group of symmetries, we may also deduce that the $\partial$ maps of Corollary \ref{cor: 5 terms} or Equation \ref{eq: 5 term space group} are trivial: